top of page

 📝 Journal Prompt: “What makes me feel most at home in myself?”

+Self-love isn’t about being flawless or always confident.
+It’s about being present with yourself—even in the messy, tender moments—and choosing love anyway.
 You don’t have to earn your worth.
 You already have it.
 Mindfulness simply helps you remember that, one breath, one moment, one loving thought at a time.

 Mindfulness as LGBTQ+ Empowerment